MrVardhan006/Ap-invoice/README.md

 # AP Invoice Exception Assistant (Streamlit)

-Upload your purchase order data, then upload up to 10 vendor invoice PDFs at once to reconcile them and ask "why was this flagged?" — every answer is grounded in the extracted data, not generated freely.
+Upload your purchase order data, use can be able to upload up to 10 vendor invoice PDFs at once to reconcile them and ask "why was this flagged?" — every answer is grounded in the extracted data, not generated freely.